0r10n-09/xenon/README.md

 # xenon
-Welcome to the Official xenon github!
+Welcome to TheManStudios' Xenon github page!
+This is a modification of the original Xenon project by Orion.
 ## What is xenon?

 Well it's sort of confusing, but i will try to keep it simple.